pwright/skupper-example-hello-world/README.md

 This tutorial demonstrates how to perform real-time network throughput measurements across Kubernetes using the iperf3 tool.
 In this tutorial you:
-* deploy iperf3 in three separate clusters
+* deploy iperf3 in two separate clusters
 * run iperf3 client test instances

 ## Prerequisites